not-your-average-devil/AI_agents/AI_Summarizer/README.md

-# Building a Topic summarizer AI Agent
+# Running Hugging faces models locally

-This AI agent takes input from the user about the topic they want summarized, along with the desired explanation age group.
+In this project the program takes input from the user about the topic they want summarized, along with the desired explanation age group.
 It then generates a summary tailored accordingly.

 ## Technologies Used